-- G. Managing agencies shall administer regulations, permits and other agreements in a way that considers the long-term conservation of rocky habitats and organisms. - H. Managing agencies' education and information efforts for visitors to rocky habitat areas shall be conducted in a manner consistent with site-based management recommendations, Statewide Land Use Planning Goal 19, and education actions outlined in Section A.5.b. - I. Harvesting, gathering, or scientific collection of marine plants and animals in rocky habitat areas shall be conducted in a manner that minimizes impacts and disturbance to habitats or other organisms. - J. Marine development activities, not currently managed by a specific Part of the Territorial Sea Plan, that cause adverse effects or permanent3 impacts to the form and function of submerged rocky habitats, or the fisheries dependent upon them, are prohibited. - K. Management actions shall consider adaptation and resilience to climate change, ocean acidification, and hypoxia effects on rocky habitat ecosystems. - L. Foster and promote research and monitoring, compatible with the Rocky Habitat Management Strategy, including effects of climate change, ocean acidification, and hypoxia. - M. All affected Oregon federally recognized tribes shall be provided the opportunity for consultation regarding any development action taking place in the rocky habitat areas. - N. Impacts of management actions to cultural resources4 in rocky habitats shall be minimized, or mitigated, in consultation with affected Oregon federally recognized tribes and as determined by the State Historic Preservation Office - O. Management measures in this plan will take no action to affect hunting and fishing consent decrees or other agreements between the State of Oregon and any Oregon federally recognized tribe. - P. Managing agencies may propose site designations within rocky habitat areas as determined by the best available science. - Q. Harvest of aquatic vegetation is prohibited except as regulated by state agencies for appropriate recreational, scientific, and educational use.
+- management recommendations outlined in Section D into administrative rule or site management practices. - G. Managing agencies shall administer regulations, permits and other agreements in a way that considers the long-term conservation of rocky habitats and organisms. - H. Managing agencies' education and information efforts for visitors to rocky habitat areas shall be conducted in a manner consistent with site-based management recommendations, Statewide Land Use Planning Goal 19, and education actions outlined in Section A.5.b. - Harvesting, gathering, or scientific collection of marine plants and animals in rocky habitat areas shall be conducted in a manner that minimizes impacts and disturbance to habitats or other organisms. - J. Marine development activities, not currently managed by a specific Part of the Territorial Sea Plan, that cause significant adverse effects or permanent impacts to the form or function of submerged rocky habitats, or the fisheries dependent upon them, are prohibited. - K. Management actions shall consider adaptation and resilience to climate change, ocean acidification, and hypoxia effects on rocky habitat ecosystems. - L. Foster and promote research and monitoring, compatible with the Rocky Habitat Management Strategy, including effects of climate change, ocean acidification, and hypoxia. - M. All affected Oregon federally recognized tribes shall be provided the opportunity for consultation regarding any development action taking place in the rocky habitat areas. - N. Impacts of management actions to cultural resources in rocky habitats shall be minimized, or mitigated, in consultation with affected Oregon federally recognized tribes and as determined by the State Historic Preservation Office. - O. Management measures in this plan will take no action to affect hunting and fishing consent decrees or other agreements between the State of Oregon and any Oregon federally recognized tribe. - P. Managing agencies may propose site designations within rocky habitat areas as determined by the best available science. - Q. Harvest of aquatic vegetation is prohibited except as regulated by state agencies for appropriate recreational, scientific, restoration, and educational use.

-3 "Temporary impacts" are adverse impacts to waters of this state that are rectified within 24 months from the date of the initiation of the impact.
+&lt;sup>4 "Temporary impacts" are adverse impacts to waters of this state that are rectified within 24 months from the date of the initiation of the impact.
 As defined by: ORS 141-085-0510 (88)

-4 Resources vital to and/or the product of the perpetuation of traditional practices, ceremonies and lifeways.
+&lt;sup>5 Resources vital to and/or the product of the perpetuation of traditional practices, ceremonies and lifeways.

-R. Development activities occurring within or near an area with aquatic vegetation must have no adverse effects to the aquatic vegetation or its habitat.
+R. Development activities occurring within or near an area with aquatic vegetation must have no significant adverse effects to the aquatic vegetation or its habitat.